UK lawmakers plan to probe Pfizer pursuit of AstraZeneca

-LONDON British lawmakers intend to investigate U.S. drugmaker Pfizer's planned $100 billion takeover of British rival AstraZeneca in a bid to ensure scientific research and jobs are protected.
+LONDON British lawmakers intend to investigate U.S. drugmaker Pfizer's (PFE.N) planned $100 billion takeover of British rival AstraZeneca (AZN.L) in a bid to ensure scientific research and jobs are protected.

 Members of the parliamentary business, innovation and skills committee are worried that the deal, which would be the biggest-ever foreign acquisition of a British company, could threaten the country's strategic interests.